-- Praising someone publicly (especially in front of their elders or boss).
+- Praising someone publicly: This is true especially in front of their elders or boss.

-- Treating someone to an expensive meal or banquet (the most common face-giving technique that makes Chinese business and society run).
+- Treating someone to an expensive meal or banquet: The most common face-giving technique that makes Chinese business and society run is the big banquet.

-- Giving sincere compliments and showing that you’re enjoying oneself when being treated out.
+- Giving sincere compliments: Make sure that you’re showing that you’re enjoying yourself when being treated out.